-The recipe template below is a free download which is a fantastic tool for calculating your plate costs.
+The recipe template below is a fantastic tool for calculating your plate costs.
 The download version includes both a blank recipe form as well as a sample one.
 Thanks to Chef Bill Williams and Cam Zahradnik for their work on this template.

 This is an image of the blank template.